 It helps to write a “sales script” in advance of your meeting.
 This way, you’re not floundering around trying to find the right questions during the sales meeting with a prospective member.

-Ask probing questions to discover why this has been happening to them.
-Be prepared for this common answer: “I don’t know.”
-Part of the reason they’re looking to join a mastermind group is to get clarity about why things aren’t going the way they want.
+Part of the reason they’re looking to join a mastermind group is to clarify why things aren’t going how they want.
+If they can’t answer question #3, just move on.

-Once you get through these seven questions, suggest that they either join your mastermind group, or if that’s not a good fit, which of your other products/services is the best fit for their needs and budget.
+Once you get through these seven questions, decide if they are a good fit for your mastermind group.
+Suggest that they either join your group or if that’s not a good fit, tell them about your other products/services that might be a good match.

-Don’t be afraid to offer them something that’s more expensive than their budget, if you can justify why this is the best solution for them.
 Unless you’re working with a corporate client, most people won’t know their budget, or they’ll only have an intuitive sense of what they’re willing to pay.
-If they’ve joined other groups before or paid for classes and workshops, they might have a more concrete range they’re willing to pay.
-If they don’t have a budget in mind, tell them the fee for your mastermind group, then determine if they have resistance to that fee level.
+If they’ve joined other groups before (or paid for workshops, etc.), they might have a more concrete range they’re willing to pay.
+If they don’t have a budget in mind, tell them the fee for your mastermind group, then determine if that fee is within their price range.

 Ask for the sale.
 If you think they’re a good fit, tell them you’d like to have them in your mastermind group and help them achieve their goals.
 Explain why your mastermind group is the right fit based on their needs, timeframe, and budget.